Digitalplanets/hos/README.md

 The tokenizer is **byte-exact**: it reproduces the GPT-2-family pre-tokenization and dispatches the right variant (`gpt-2` / `qwen2` / `llama-bpe`) from the model's metadata.
-Loading and parsing are **fully fallible** — a missing, malformed, or unsupported model returns a clean error instead of panicking.
+Loading and parsing are "fully fallible", meaning a missing, malformed, or unsupported model returns a clean error instead of panicking.

 Hybrid SSM/Mamba models (Qwen3.5 `qwen35`) are detected and inspectable